All Episodes

 I love my daughter more than anything, Sean.

-And there's nothing that could stop me from holding people accountable.
+And there's nothing that could stop me from holding people accountable and honoring her.

 You know what I mean?

-That's what gives me the strength, the love that I have for her, and making sure that everyone that dropped the ball that day, anyone that had a hand in it, any Policy that that led to it, uh, I'm gonna hold them accountable.
+That's what gives me the strength, the love that I have for her, and making sure that everyone that dropped the ball that day, anyone that had a hand in it, any policy that led to it, I'm going to hold them accountable.

-I wasn't even done it with the funeral.
+I wasn't even done it with a funeral.

-And they were and they were already on their the bandwagon of pushing their agenda.
+And they were already on the bandwagon of pushing their agenda.

 And that's what led me to uncover everything.